wmmihaa/Introduction-to-Node.js/documentation/hol5.md

 This statement creates a database called **hol5Db** (if it doesn't exist).
 After successfully connected, it will create a collection called "**Products**".

 ### Update all operations
-We are now ready to update the **GET** and **POST** operations to use newly created collection.
+We are now ready to update the **GET** and **POST** operations to use the newly created collection.
 Remember that you should still respond the same way you did before…
 ####To insert a product to a collection, use this syntax:
 ```js
 collection.insert(req.body, function (err, ret) {